 Loquacious (adj.) – talkative

-Nancy was so loquacious her friends usually didn’t like to watch a movie with her.
+Carl was so loquacious his friends usually didn’t like to watch a movie with him.

 Esoteric (adj) – known to a select few